-At Green Olive at Red Hill, we grow Frantoio olives in our olive grove and cold press them to create extra virgin olive oil which we use in our tapas dishes and body products, and which we sell on its own for visitors to take home.
+At Green Olive at Red Hill, we grow Frantoio olives in our olive grove and cold press them to create extra virgin olive oil which we use in our grazing style food and wine and body products, and which we sell on its own for visitors to take home.
 Cold pressing the olives allows us to extract the oil without damaging the antioxidants, creating healthy and flavourful olive oil to nourish family and friends.

 Extra Virgin Olive Oil Vinaigrette

 - ½ cup Green Olive Extra Virgin Olive Oil

 - 1 tbsp honey (or maple syrup for vegan option)